sy2002/gbc4mega65/README.md

 * Optional color grading to desaturate the colors, similarly to how they looked on the LCD display of the original Game Boy Color hardware.
 * Support for both MEGA65 SD card slots
-* HDMI video and audio (on R3 machines only) and in parallel PAL 720x576p @ 50Hz over VGA and audio via 3.5mm audio jack (on all machines)
+* HDMI video and audio (720p @ 60 Hz, on R3 machines only) and in parallel
+  1280x720 @ 60Hz over VGA and audio via 3.5mm audio jack (on all machines)

 Installation
 ------------